Vishwa9810/ABFRL-/README.md

 # ABFRL
-itle Idea: Bridging the Divide: The Agentic Retail Experience
+Title Idea: Bridging the Divide: The Agentic Retail Experience
 1. Introduction & Industry Context: The "Phygital" Reality
 Narrative: Retail is no longer just about "going shopping" or "buying online."
 It is a fluid dance between the two.
-The modern customer is "Phygital"—they browse on Instagram, research on the mobile app, but might walk into a store to try the product on.
+The modern customer is "Phygital"t hey browse on Instagram, research on the mobile app, but might walk into a store to try the product on.

 However, the industry faces a critical lag.
 While customers move seamlessly across channels, retail systems remain siloed.
 The digital profile of a customer rarely walks into the store with them, leaving sales associates blind to preferences and past interactions.